 Making Static Routes Persistent in Ubuntu Linux

-In Ubuntu Linux, in order to make Static Routes Persistent, we need to add route entries to the network interface file (/etc/network/interfaces) using up lines.
+In Ubuntu Linux, to make Static Routes Persistent, we need to add route entries to the network interface file (YAML text files in the

-Following is the sample Ubuntu network interface configuration file with permanent static route entries.
+Following is a sample Ubuntu network interface configuration file with permanent static route entries.

-You need to restart Ubuntu networking, if you add a new route entry to the /etc/network/interfaces file.
+netplan apply command, if you add a new route entry to the YAML file.

 ip route show

 So that is how we add permanent routes in Ubuntu Linux.
-This method uses to add Persistent route in all Debian Based Linux Distributions.
+This method is used to add Persistent routes in all Debian Based Linux Distributions.